 The saying “bigger is better” doesn’t count when it comes to a minivan vs a full-size SUV rental.
 If you struggle to maneuver big vehicles into tight parking spots, do consider choosing the right option.

 You’ve also lucked out in the minivan vs SUV gas mileage debate.
 An SUV uses more gas to drive and with the current state of constantly increased fuel prices, many find an SUV downright uneconomical.

 What is a Minivan?

 Vans and minivans are large, multi-passenger vehicles, often with multiple rows of seats in the back.
-If you’re curious about the difference a van vs. a minivan, let’s start with similarities.
-Both are box-shaped high-capacity automobiles, and despite the name, vans and minivans are roughly the same size.
+If you’re curious about the difference between a van vs a minivan, let’s start with similarities.
+Both are box-shaped high-capacity automobiles, and despite the name, vans and minivans are roughly the same sizes.
 Minivans are a little bit smaller than vans, but the size difference is not significant.

-The most popular minivan to rent in Iceland is probably the Renault Traffic 9-seater or a similar vehicle.
+One of the most popular minivans to rent is the Renault Traffic 9-seater or a similar vehicle.
 These types of minis are perfect for larger groups and families that don’t quite fit into the 7-seater large SUVs.
-It’s one of the most popular minivans for a road trip in Iceland because it’s easy for everyone to hop in and hop out at those Ring Road stops at Jökulsárlón glacier lagoon or the Diamond Beach.
 It also gets great gas mileage.

-Minivans, on the other hand, carry more people but unfortunately can’t drive on those unpaved, gravel roads of Iceland’s Highlands.
-If you’re looking to traverse F-roads, then opt for a 4x4 SUV rental in Iceland.
+Minivans, on the other hand, carry more people but unfortunately can’t drive on those unpaved and rough, F-Roads.
+If you’re looking to traverse these types of roads, then opt for a 4x4 SUV rental.

 Are SUVs safer than minivans?